ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 We have identified certain attributes that don't contribute to predicting 'difficulty'.
 These columns are:

 - "id": Unique identifiers for problems, irrelevant to difficulty prediction.
-- "title": Does not provide predictive value for difficulty.
+- "title": Does not provide predictive value for difficulty without NLP.
-- "description": Unrelated to the predictive task at hand.
+- "description": Unrelated to the predictive task at hand without the use of NLP.
 - "solution_link" and "url": Links that offer no predictive insight.
-- "similar_questions": Does not directly contribute to predicting difficulty.
+- "similar_questions": Does not directly contribute to predicting difficulty without introducing too much complexity to the model.
+This info can also be gleaned from "related topics."
 - "asked_by_faang": Rather than a binary value of whether a FAANG company asked the question, a count of how many FAANG companies asked it might be more informative.

 **2. Data encoding**